microsoftgraph/entra-powershell/README.md

 ## Issues

-If you find any bugs when using the Microsoft Graph PowerShell modules, please file an issue on our GitHub issues page.
+If you find any bugs when using the Microsoft Entra PowerShell module, please file an issue on our [GitHub issues](https://github.com/microsoftgraph/entra-powershell/issues) page.

 This project has adopted the [Microsoft Open Source Code of Conduct](https://opensource.microsoft.com/codeofconduct/).
 For more information, see the [Code of Conduct FAQ](https://opensource.microsoft.com/codeofconduct/faq/) or contact [opencode@microsoft.com](mailto:opencode@microsoft.com) with any additional questions or comments.